caracal-pipeline/caracal-docs/sphinx/manual/workers/masking/index.rst

 .. toctree::
    :maxdepth: 1

-Create mask from catalog and/or merge with mask of extended source
+Create .FITS mask from catalog and (optionally) merge with an existing .FITS mask provided by the user.
+WARNING - At the moment this worker can only be executed on a single target at a time.
+Iterating over N targets is not done automatically.